einatlev/General/Files_command_line.md

 (also has other options, e.g. based on file size in bytes)

-#%Batch conversion of image formats in Mac:
+##Batch conversion of image formats in Mac:
-#%For example, from ,png to .jpg:
+##For example, from ,png to .jpg:

 for i in *.png; do sips -s format jpeg $i --out Converted/$i.jpg;done
-#%%%%%%%%%%%%%%%
+##%%%%%%%%%%%%%%
-#%Batch image cropping in Mac:
+##Batch image cropping in Mac:
-#%crop dimension1xdimension2+start pixel x + start pixel y:
+##crop dimension1xdimension2+start pixel x + start pixel y:

 for i in *jpg; do convert $i -crop 130x140+250+180 cropped/$i; done

-#%combining PDFs form command line on Mac, using a built-in automator script:
+##combining PDFs form command line on Mac, using a built-in automator script:
-#% first time use:
+## first time use:
 %cd /usr/local/bin
 %sudo ln "/System/Library/Automator/Combine PDF Pages.action/Contents/Resources/join.py" PDFconcat